 There are two steps you can take to dispute an insurer’s decision.

-For more information on this, please see our article on The most common disputes, and how to deal with them.
+For more information on this, please see our article on The most common disputes and how to deal with them.

+You must request an IRR before you can take your matter to DRS.
 The DRS will assist in one of two ways:

 Now that you have more understanding of the process, you might like to proceed to our Step by step guide to checking and disputing your payments.